 Reading the paragraphs and blocks of text can make it hard to read.

-And here you need to set the appropriate line so the text can be simpler and easier for reading.
+And here, you need to set the appropriate line so the text can be simpler and easier to read.

-You need to choose the line that is 4 pixels more than the font size.
+You need to choose a line that is 4 pixels more than the font size.